papersgpt/papersgpt-for-zotero/README.md

 **Lots of SOTA Business LLMs For Choosing:**
 - Integrate OpenRouter in which there are almost all the SOTA business models, and just one key to access all the models on it.
-  Gemini 2.5 Pro/Flash, Qwen3(free), GPT-4.1, DeepSeek(free), Claude Sonnet 3.7, Grok 3 are all here. :sparkles: :fire:
+  Gemini 2.5 Pro/Flash, Qwen3(free), GPT-4.1, DeepSeek(free), Claude 4, Grok 3 are all here. :sparkles: :fire:
 - Powered by the smartest cutting-edge LLMs, offering high accuracy to assist you effectively reading papers.
 Now support the following latest SOTA models:
   *gemini-2.5-pro* **#1 on ChatBot Arena Leaderboard;** :sparkles: :fire:
   *Gemini-2.5-Flash-Preview-05-20* **#1 on ChatBot Arena Leaderboard and the price is acceptable** :sparkles: :fire: